mashumbagabriel/retailStoreDiscountsAWS/README.md

 1. If the user is an employee of the store, he gets a 30% discount
 2. If the user is an affiliate of the store, he gets a 10% discount
 3. If the user has been a customer for over 2 years, he gets a 5% discount.
-4. For every $100 on the bill, there would be a $ 5 discount (e.g. for $ 990, you get $ 45 as a discount).
+4. For every $100 on the basket, there would be a $ 5 discount (e.g. for $ 990, you get $ 45 as a discount).
 5. The percentage based discounts do not apply on groceries.
-6. A user can get only one of the percentage based discounts on a bill.
+6. A user can get only one of the percentage based discounts on a basket.

-Write a Spring Boot Java application with test cases, which exposes an API such that given a bill, it finds the net payable amount.
+Write a Spring Boot Java application with test cases, which exposes an API such that given a basket, it finds the net payable amount.
 Please note the stress is on object oriented approach and test coverage.
 User interface is not required, only an API exposed.
 What we care about: